Enriques surfaces with normal K3-like coverings: Introduction

 Each elliptic fibration $\varphi:Y\ra\PP^1$ on the Enriques surface comes with a jacobian fibration, which is a rational elliptic surface $J\ra\PP^1$.
 According to the result of Liu, Lorenzini and Raynaud \cite{Liu; Lorenzini; Raynaud 2005}, the Kodaira types of all fibers $Y_b$ and $J_b$ coincide.
 The latter were classified by Persson \cite{Persson 1990} and Miranda \cite{Miranda 1990} over the complex numbers, which was extended by Lang in \cite{Lang 1994, Lang 2000} to characteristic two.
 There are 110 families with only reduced fibers.
-We can show that, with one strange undecided case, all these arise from simply-connected Enriques surfaces:
+We can show that, with a few uncovered cases, all these arise from simply-connected Enriques surfaces:

-\begin{maintheorem} {\rm (Compare Theorem \ref{good mutations exist}.)} For each rational elliptic surface $J\ra\PP^1$ with only reduced fibers, with the possible exception of the case when a fiber of Lang type 10C is present, there is a simply-connected Enriques surface $Y$ whose K3-like covering $X$ is birational to the Frobenius pullback $X'=J^\fpb$, and having an elliptic fibration $\varphi:Y\ra\PP^1$ whose jacobian is $J\ra\PP^1$. \end{maintheorem}
+\begin{maintheorem} {\rm (Compare Theorem \ref{good mutations exist})} For each rational elliptic surface $J\ra\PP^1$ with only reduced fibers, with the possible exception of six cases, there is a simply-connected Enriques surface $Y$ whose K3-like covering $X$ is birational to the Frobenius pullback $X'=J^\fpb$, and having an elliptic fibration $\varphi:Y\ra\PP^1$ whose jacobian is $J\ra\PP^1$.
+Moreover, the induced fibration $f:X\ra\PP^1$ induces an injection $H^0(X,\Theta_{X/k})\subset H^0(\PP^1,\Theta_{\PP^1/k})$. \end{maintheorem}

 This relies on Shioda's theory of Mordell--Weil lattices \cite{Shioda 1990} and their classification for rational elliptic surfaces by Oguiso and Shioda \cite{Oguiso; Shioda 1991}.
 The passage